MrJefter/sdvx-controller/README.md

 The firmware for the STM32 microcontroller was developed using STM32CubeIDE.
 The source code is located in the [`firmware/`](./firmware/) folder.

 Key firmware functions:
-*   Polling button and encoder states.
+*   Polling buttons and encoders states.
 *   Controlling RGB lighting, including visual effects.
 *   Transmitting data to the PC via USB HID protocol.